ibn-salem/position_effect/README.md

 ```

 The HPO files in `data/data_files.zip` are not the latest version and rather provided for reproducibility of the above mentioned manuscript.
-More recent versions of HPO and gene phenotype annotationas can be downloaded from these URLs:
+More recent versions of HPO and gene phenotype annotations can be downloaded from these URLs:

 + http://purl.obolibrary.org/obo/hp.obo
 + http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/lastStableBuild/artifact/annotation/ALL_SOURCES_ALL_FREQUENCIES_genes_to_phenotype.txt